WordPress/gutenberg/packages/block-editor/src/components/inner-blocks/README.md

 - `'insert'` — prevents inserting or removing blocks, but allows moving existing ones.
 - `false` — prevents locking from being applied to an `InnerBlocks` area even if a parent block contains locking. ( Boolean )

-If locking is not set in an `InnerBlocks` area: the locking of the parent `InnerBlocks` area is used.
+If locking is not set in an `InnerBlocks` area and an attribute named `templateLock` exists the value of the attribute is used as `templateLock`.
+If locking is not set either as property of the `InnerBlocks` area or as an attribute, the `templateLock` default value of `false`is used.

-If the block is a top level block: the locking of the Custom Post Type is used.
+The `template` property allows setting the attributes of the child blocks and can set `templateLock` of the descent blocks.
+This allows an ancestor to control the locking of child block areas part of its template.

 ### `renderAppender`
 * **Type:** `Function|false`